vanderdavidcar/terraform/README.md

 # terraform

-Scripts in terraform to set up instances in openstack
+Scripts in terraform to set up instances in openstack using variables.